Best UGC Tools for Events in 2026

 For branded UGC at events, the best tool depends on the job.
 If you need live screens, look at Walls.io.
 If you need public social capture, look at Archive.
 If you need one polished booth moment, Simple Booth is worth considering.
 But if your team needs direct, branded event photo sharing that gets files into your hands, Gather Shot is the strongest place to start.

 For more ideas on activation structure, see brand activation photo sharing and our social activations use case page .
+For a complete look at planning event photography alongside UGC tools, explore our corporate event photography guide .
+See how Gather Shot supports company events from photo capture to post-event sharing.
 When you are ready to test a branded collection flow, compare Gather Shot pricing and run the upload experience on-site before your next event.

 Written by